serde-rs/serde-rs.github.io/src/README.md

 knows how to serialize and deserialize itself is one that implements Serde's `Serialize` and `Deserialize` traits (or uses the Serde compiler plugin to automatically derive implementations at compile time).
 This avoids any overhead of reflection or runtime type information.
-In fact, in many situations the interaction between data structure and data format can be completely optimized away by the Rust compiler, leaving Serde serialization to perform roughly the same speed as a handwritten serializer for the specific selection of data
+In fact in many situations the interaction between data structure and data format can be completely optimized away by the Rust compiler, leaving Serde serialization to perform roughly the same speed as a handwritten serializer for the specific selection of data